 "It is a great injustice to a player who is a match winner in all formats of the game and his omission was surprising," the Daily Times quoted Khan, as saying.

-Ajmal was not included in a shortlist of four players for the best Test player of the year category in the ICC's annual awards to be held in Colombo on September 15.
+Ajmal was not included in a shortlist of four players for the best Test player of the year category in the International Cricket Council (ICC) annual awards to be held in Colombo on September 15.

 A 32-man independent jury comprising former players, officials and journalists protested against Ajmal's omission from the shortlist, which also includes Sri Lanka's Kumar Sangakkara, Australian Michael Clarke and South Africans Vernon Philander and Hashim Amla.